gbs4ever/gbs4ever.github.io/_posts/2019-08-09-securing_a_rails_app.markdown

 `<script>document.write(document.cookie);</script>`

- Rails by default will prevent the script from running  on any of its view pages.Rails will  actually sanitize the output by default not the input into the DB,  meaning what it displayed to the page/client of   a rails only app will be fine.This is good but still leaves us with two problems.
+ Rails by default will prevent the script from running  on any of **its view pages**.Rails will  actually sanitize the output by default but not the input into the DB,  meaning what it displayed to the page/client of  a rails only app will be satisfactory.
+This is wonderful but still leaves us with two problems.

 1. Rails view will not execute the code but it still displays on the page,not looking so nice.
 2. My problem  was that on one page I was using ajax(JavaScript) to pull data from the DB and rails was  just rendering json, basically a mini api.
 From this angel  when JS picks up the data it was not sanitized and when it displayed the code  would fully execute .This was a great lesson for me  in finding the core of the issue pinpointing what is the source of the problem .